 Meeting at Tashkent airport.
 Transfer to hotel and check-in.
-Breakfast in hotel.
-At 10:00 AM guided sightseeing tour around Tashkent: Khast-Imam Square, Barak-Khan Madrasah, Kafal-al-Shashi Mausoleum.
+Rest after a long flight.
+Breakfast at the hotel.
+Meet the guide and other group participants at 09:30.
+Start of the sightseeing tour around Tashkent at 10:00: Khast-Imam Square, Barak-Khan Madrasah, Kafal-al-Shashi Mausoleum.
 Lunch at the Plov Centre, tasting Tashkent plov cooked with sesame oil.
-After lunch continuation of sightseeing program in Tashkent: Kukeldash Madrasah, the oldest bazaar of Tashkent – Chorsu, Museum of Applied Arts, Tashkent Metro.
-Evening meal at National Cuisine Centre “Milliy Taomlari” (recommended dish is naryn).
+After lunch continuation of sightseeing program in Tashkent: Kukeldash Madrasah, the oldest bazaar of Tashkent - Chorsu, Museum of Applied Arts, Tashkent Metro.
+Evening meal at National Cuisine Centre (recommended dish is naryn).
 Transfer to the rail station for night train №56 Tashkent - Urgench (20:15-12:53).
 Overnight in the train.

-Arrival in Urgench.
+Breakfast in train.
+Arrival to Urgench at 12:22.
 Meeting at the station.
 Transfer to Khiva and check-in to the hotel.
-Lunch at “Zeravshan” National house (recommended dishes are Khivan plov, typical Khorezmian dish tukhum-barak).
+Lunch at National house (recommended dishes are Khivan plov, and typical Khorezmian dish - tukhum-barak).
 Guided sightseeing tour around Khiva (Ichan-Kala ‘inner city’ historic old city): Kunya-Ark Fortress, Islam Khoja Minaret and Madrasah, Avesta Museum.
-Master-class for cooking gumma (patties) and evening meal at “Caravan Silk Road” restaurant located in medieval Madrasah.
+Master-class for cooking gumma (patties) and evening meal at restaurant.
 Overnight rest in hotel.

 Breakfast in hotel.
 Guided sightseeing tour around Khiva: Tash Khauli-Khan Palace, Juma Mosque, Muhammad Amin-Khan Minaret and Madrasah, Pakhlavan Mahmoud Complex.
-Transfer to “Qora-Kul” lakes for tasting fried fresh-caught fish.
+Transfer to ponds for tasting fried fresh-caught fish.
 Back to Khiva.
 Leisure time.
-Dinner at the restaurant “Muntur” (recommended dish is Khorezm kebab).
+Dinner at the restaurant (recommended dish is Khorezm kebab).
 Overnight rest in hotel.

 ||Khiva - Bukhara

 Breakfast in hotel.
 Transfer across the Kyzyl-Kum Desert and along the Amudarya River to Bukhara.
 Lunch en route.
 Arrival in Bukhara.
 Leisure time.
-Evening meal at “Bodriddin” restaurant (recommended dish is Bodriddin meat cooked to original restaurant recipe).
+Evening meal at restaurant (recommended dish is meat).
 Overnight rest in hotel.